Table of contents

 Storage areas with metal shelving

-High-density guest areas
+High-density guest areas (device interference)

-Installation Verification
+Installation Verification Rule

-A practical rule for installers: If a direct walking path from the gateway to the door is obstructed, signal propagation will be similarly impaired.
-Additional gateways should be installed to ensure reliable coverage.
+If a direct walking path from the gateway to the door is obstructed, signal propagation will also be impaired.